The Line of Beauty: Title

 The title of the book refers to the Line of Beauty — the double "S" of the ogee shape, a shape which "swings both ways".
 William Hogarth, in his 1753 book The Analysis of Beauty, describes how beauty itself is embodied in the shape, which protagonist Nick Guest uses to describe Wani's body.
 In contrast, other characters describe lines of cocaine as "beautiful".
+Nick also describes being motivated by beauty for its own sake, a character trait that the other characters cannot relate to.

 Major themes

 The book touches upon the emergence of HIV/AIDS, as well as the relationship between politics and homosexuality, and its ambivalent acceptance within the 1980s Conservative Party and mainstream society.
 The book also considers heterosexual hypocrisy regarding homosexual promiscuity.
 Finally, an underlying theme is the nature of beauty.
 Nick is attracted to physical beauty in art and in men.
 However, he pays a price for his choices: his beautiful lover Wani is a self-hating homosexual, and the Feddens' home (in which Nick Guest remains a guest) is filled with both exquisite art and vile hypocrisy.
 The novel also deals with the "coming out" experience of Nick and of gay men in general.

 The novel explores the question of whether a gay man can remain apolitical in a homophobic society.
 Nick's dance with Margaret Thatcher has overtones of a dance with the devil.

+Social and economic classes are also a major theme: Nick envies the house, connections and mannerism of the Fedden family.
+It is made particularly apparent when the Fedden and Nick visit Toby's aristocratic uncle, who owns several rare pieces of furniture and books.
+Nick acknowledges the value of those objects because his father is an antiquarian.
+He is happy to see the furniture as a visitor, a friend of the family, and not as the son of a merchant.

 The book refers frequently to the life and works of Henry James.

-Literary significance and criticism

-Hollinghurst wrote part of the novel at the Yaddo colony.